An Education Benefit for Those Who Bravely Serve Our Nation

 Georgetown University Veterans Office

-For more information on this program and other veterans benefits, please visit U.S. Department of Veterans Affairs, or download our brochure, found at the top of the page.
+For more information on this program and other military education benefits, please visit U.S. Department of Veterans Affairs, or download our brochure, found at the top of the page.